pixie-io/blog.px.dev/content/blog/endpoint-deprecation/index.md

 emails: ['htroisi@pixielabs.ai']
 ---

-Nothing lasts forever, including the best designed HTTP APIs.
+Nothing lasts forever, including even the best designed APIs.

-You are a developer who has taken over ownership of a Catalog microservice.
+Let’s imagine you are a developer who has taken over ownership of a Catalog microservice.
 You’ve been asked to deprecate the `/v1/catalog` endpoint in favor of the new `/v2/catalog` endpoint.
 How do you go about this?

 Whatever the reason for removal – a new version or a planned end-of-life – the first step in a _graceful_ API deprecation is to observe: